 The work of God in the monastery is centred on the Divine Office or the Liturgy of the Hours, those set times throughout the day when the community comes together for prayer recited or sung in choir in the Abbey church.

 Monks must also earn their keep and this is done primarily through the educational and parochial apostolate, running schools and parishes.
 At the moment, the monks of Ampleforth are involved in the running of two schools, Ampleforth College and St. Martin's Ampleforth, and St. Benet's Hall - a Permanent Private Hall of the University of Oxford.
-Monks also work in 14 parishes and in 1997 the community established the Monastery of Christ the Word in Macheke, Zimbabwe, where four Ampleforth monks are resident.
+Monks also work in a number of parishes and in 1997 the community established the Monastery of Christ the Word in Macheke, Zimbabwe, where four Ampleforth monks are resident.

 In his Rule Saint Benedict wrote that any guest "should be received just as we would receive Christ himself".
 Hospitality, therefore, is an important work of the community, with a number of monks devoting their time to offering retreats and courses throughout the year.
 There is also a Visitor Centre, Abbey Shop and Tea Room open to all visitors and guests.